 Quantifying happiness might be a challenge, but it’s one the Blueboard team was glad to accept (we’re in the business, after all).
-That’s why we conducted a survey this past year that asked participants how they felt about their workplaces after completing their Blueboard experiences.
+That’s why we conducted a survey this past year that asked participants how they felt about their workplaces after completing their Blueboard experiential rewards.
 365 days of spa visits, wine country tours and sunset cruises later, the results were staggering.

 While participating companies had rewarded the respondents for various reasons, like breaking a sales record or celebrating a work anniversary, the happiness factor was consistent across the board.
 So why does this matter?
 Employee morale is a huge factor in any company’s success.
 As Peter Drucker once said, “culture eats strategy for breakfast”—and the research agrees.
 A company that cares about its employee engagement rate also cares about the bottom line.

 Bad workplace culture leads to high turnover.
 In fact, a lack of employee recognition is a major reason why employees leave their jobs.
 And that gets expensive; it costs upwards of 150 percent of a mid-level employee’s annual salary to replace them, and even up to 400 percent for senior-level employees.
 The savings won by tipping your hat to a job well done goes even further: a study by Bersin and Associates found that, in organizations where employees are recognized for their work, there’s a 14% improvement in productivity and customer service and a 31% decrease in voluntary turnover.

 So why can’t a nice cash bonus do the job?
 The answer is simple: that’s not what people want.
 While millennials in particular tend to value experiences over money (a whopping 78%), the rest of us feel that way, too.